-But in the case of buying local San Antonio investment properties… you can earn investment property tax deductions for your San Antonio properties.
+But in the case of buying local South Texas area investment properties… you can earn investment property tax deductions for your South Texas area properties.

 For real estate investors, the United States provides the opportunity to earn a living purchasing investment properties… and holding those properties as investments, and of course the income from those properties is taxed.

 But many new investors often overlook tax deductions that could have an impact on their bottom line.
-Today, we’re going to take a look that San Antonio TX real estate investors can take advantage of.
+Today, we’re going to take a look that South Texas area TX real estate investors can take advantage of.

 Income Sources You Can Potentially Deduct

 - Repairs and expenses paid by rental tenants are considered income.
 This could include an emergency water heater repair that tenant took care of on his own.
 These repairs can be deducted.